-The following table summarizes the fees we recognized for services rendered by Deloitte & Touche LLP for the fiscal years ended December 31, 2020 and 2021, inclusive of out-of-pocket expenses.
+The following table summarizes the fees we recognized for services rendered by Deloitte & Touche LLP for the fiscal years ended December 31, 2021 and 2022, inclusive of out-of-pocket expenses.

-Fee Category Fiscal Year Ended I Fiscal Year Ended December 31
+Fee Category Fiscal Year Ended December 31

-2020 2021
+2021 2022

-Audit Fees(1) \$ 1,336,184 \$ 3,576,380
+Audit Fees (1) \$ 3,576,380 \$ 3,885,000

-Audit-Related Fees(2) \$ 225,000 \$ 632,149
+Audit-Related Fees (2) \$ 632,149 \$ 329,331

-Tax Fees(3) \$ 28,178
+Tax Fees (3) \$ 28,178 \$ 33,626

-Total Fees \$ 1,561,184 \$ 4,236,707
+Total Fees \$ 4,236,707 \$ 4,247,957

-- (1) Audit fees consisted of fees for professional services rendered in connection with the annual audit of our consolidated financial statements, the review of our quarterly condensed consolidated financial statements and consultations on accounting matters directly related to the audit.
-This category also includes fees for services incurred in connection with our initial public offering.
-For 2021, audit fees included fees for services in connection with preparation for compliance with Section 404 of the Sarbanes-Oxley Act of 2002. - (2) Audit-related fees consisted of fees for professional services rendered for service organization reports and fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and not reported under "Audit Fees."
+- (1) Audit fees consisted of fees for professional services rendered in connection with the annual audit of our consolidated financial statements, audit of our internal control over financial reporting, review of our quarterly consolidated financial statements, consultations on accounting matters directly related to the audit, and preparation for compliance with Section 404 of the Sarbanes-Oxley Act of 2002. - (2) Audit-related fees consisted of fees for professional services rendered for service organization reports and fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and not reported under "Audit Fees."
 For 2021, audit-related fees included fees for services in connection with our convertible notes offering, secondary offering and stock plans. - (3) Tax fees consisted of fees for professional services rendered for tax advice.